Olivia de Havilland: 1935–1937: Early films

-Also released during 1937 was another period film with de Havilland, beginning with The Great Garrick, a fictional romantic comedy about the 18th-century English actor's encounter with jealous players from the Comédie-Française who plot to embarrass him on his way to Paris.
+Also released during 1937 was another period film with de Havilland, beginning with The Great Garrick, a fictional romantic comedy about the 18th-century English actor's encounter with jealous players from the Comédie-Française, who plot to embarrass him on his way to Paris.
 Wise to their prank, Garrick plays along with the ruse, determined to get the last laugh, even on a lovely young aristocrat, de Havilland's Germaine Dupont, whom he mistakenly believes to be one of the players.
-With her refined demeanour and diction, de Havilland delivers a performance that is "lighthearted and thoroughly believable", according to Judith Kass.
+With her refined demeanor and diction, de Havilland delivers a performance that is "lighthearted and thoroughly believable", according to Judith Kass.
 Variety praised the film, calling it "a production of superlative workmanship".
 Despite the positive reviews, the film did not do as well at the box office.
 The Michael Curtiz-directed romantic drama Gold Is Where You Find It is a film about the late 19th-century conflict in the Sacramento Valley between gold miners and their hydraulic equipment and farmers whose land is being flooded.
 De Havilland played the daughter of a farmer, Serena Ferris, who falls in love with the mining engineer responsible for the flooding portrayed by George Brent.
 The picture also stars Claude Rains.
 The film was released in February 1938, and was her first appearance in a Technicolor film but not her last.
 She would make three more Technicolor films within the next two years, two of which would arguably remain her most fondly remembered by audiences across the decades since their release.